JohnMichaelD/contact-Solution/README.md

 - querySelector kept coming up as null, solved by adding 'defer' to JS script tags.

--

 ### Continued Development

 This project is a fantastic learning roller coaster as I bring my design to life!
+Here's what I'm currently working on for this project:

 - ###### JavaScript
     As development is ongoing, I will be adding more interactivity &  such as:
     - a calendar start date, which the counter(s) use as the starting reference point
+    - counters are currently loaded as the browser loads and can't be saved

 - ###### CSS custom properties
     - Currently all of the icons in the application are image source files from the XD design files.
 I would like to spend some time to create them purely in CSS.
+    - Currently the Alert/Bell Icon, menu list, and contact case still need to be updated.
+    - Design and implementation of side menu page that rolls out
+    - The glasses & slept buttons need icons added.
+    - Multi-browser design

 - ###### Backend Development
     - cached data to keep track of the counters for multiple users
     - data tracking for multiple users information stored in a database
     - SQL

 ### Useful resources